While Tweeting I stumbled upon, a great recipe from the blog Yes We Cook which happens to be here on WordPress. Check it out:

 Article Commentary by MCCN Editor-Crystal J

-Almost ten years ago, I visited historic Monticello.
-The area is known for the Thomas Jefferson estate anda less commonly know fact is that it is the birthplace of American wine.-Crystal J- MCCN Editor
+Historic Monticello is an area known for the Thomas Jefferson estate and a less commonly know fact is that it is the birthplace of American wine.-Crystal J- MCCN Editor

 Virginia has become the new hot spot for travelers who are passionate about wine.
 Home to more than 160 wineries surrounded by lavish scenery, breathtaking views and monumental historic sites, Virginia is a wine destination unlike any other.
 These ten getaways highlight what makes wine travel new and refreshing in Virginia.
 READ MORE